goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Default browser page for tickets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now there is no default browser page for tickets.
+We do not yet have a default browser page for tickets.
 If you try to
 access the ticket from the URL: http://localhost:8080/mycollector/1 ,
 you will get ``NotFound`` error like this::